Google and Harvard use AI to predict earthquake aftershocks

 Lessons learned training the AI model will be used to explore an even bigger question: What triggers earthquakes?

 “While most neural networks are extraordinarily difficult to interpret, and are sometimes referred to as black boxes, I think because we had some idea of the physics that might be involved in this, we brought with us knowledge that the transfer of stresses via elasticity was important,” Meade told VentureBeat in a phone interview.
 “It turned out that our result was interpretable.
-We could look at what was coming out of this network and actually make sense of it, and it’s actually pointed us to some possibly different physical theories of what causes earthquake triggering, and so it’s leading us in a new direction which is exciting for us.”
+We could look at what was coming out of this network and actually make sense of it, and it’s actually pointed us to some possibly different physical theories of what causes earthquake triggering, and so it’s leading us in a new direction, which is exciting for us.”

-The model is unable to factor in earthquakes produced by other major natural disasters such as a volcanic eruption, Meade said.
+The model is unable to factor in earthquakes produced by other major natural disasters, such as a volcanic eruption, Meade said.

-“Any machine learning application, whether or not the neural network has inferential power, really depends not only on the architecture but on the training set used for it, and we used no training sets related to volcanoes or anything like that so we have no reason to believe at all it would work for events like that,” he said.
+“Any machine learning application, whether or not the neural network has inferential power, really depends not only on the architecture but on the training set used for it, and we used no training sets related to volcanoes or anything like that, so we have no reason to believe at all it would work for events like that,” he said.

-The model was trained using historical data from major earthquakes in years past, but going forward, will be informed by data from future earthquakes, Meade said.
+The model was trained using historical data from major earthquakes in years past, but going forward, it will be informed by data from future earthquakes, Meade said.